ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 To do that, he needs to re-run the import (provided he kept the export) and restart his migration.
 Again 30 minutes plus his migration time are lost.

-This is a scenario where DBLab shines.
+This is a scenario where DLE shines.
-Let's say Neal's company has a DBLab setup for the database he wants to use.
+Let's say Neal's company has a DLE setup for the database he wants to use.
 The same scenario would look like this:

-Neal requests a DBLab clone: `dblab clone create neals-special-clone --username neal --password nealisawesome` or through the GUI.
+Neal requests a DLE clone: `dblab clone create neals-special-clone --username neal --password nealisawesome` or through the GUI.
 This takes seconds to complete.
 Later in this post, we'll discuss how that's possible with so much data.
 Next, Neal runs his migration script, as before, it fails halfway through and he needs to fix the bug.